Leeman Bennett: NFL

 After Chuck Knox was hired as head coach of the Los Angeles Rams in January 1973, he hired Bennett as the team's receivers coach.
-Over the next four years, the team's high-powered offense helped them reach three NFC Championship games, but never made a Super Bowl.
+Over the next four years, the team's high-powered offense helped them reach three NFC Championship Games, but never made a Super Bowl.
 Bennett became a head coach being hired by the Falcons on February 3, 1977.

 During his first season in Atlanta, Bennett's defense became known as the "Grits Blitz" for its ferocious style and allowing just 129 points, a record for a 14-game season.
 The overall improvement of the team became evident the following season, when the Falcons defeated the Philadelphia Eagles in the NFC Wild Card game, then put up a strong fight against the defending Super Bowl champion Dallas Cowboys.

 After the team endured a losing season in 1979, Bennett led the team to its first division title in and a then-team record 12 wins in 1980.
 However, a fourth quarter collapse against the Cowboys in the first round of the playoffs abruptly ended the season.

 While another losing record followed in 1981, the team lost its final three games, dashing hopes of a playoff return.
 However, the strike-shortened 1982 NFL season saw Bennett's team finish 5–4, reaching the postseason in the expanded playoffs, losing the first-round game to the Minnesota Vikings.
-A late season slump, coupled with the playoff losses and overall inconsistency, resulted in Bennett being fired on January 14, 1983.
+A late season slump, coupled with the playoff losses and overall inconsistency, resulted in Bennett being fired on January 14, 1983; he noted his surprise at being fired while doing the joint press conference with team owner Rankin Smith.
 He was the first coach in Falcons history to depart with a winning record, going 47–44 (including a 1–3 record in the playoffs).
 The next coach to finish with a winning record was Jim Mora in 2006 (26–22).

 For the next two years, Bennett sold recreational vehicles before the Tampa Bay Buccaneers hired him on January 23, 1985, replacing the retiring John McKay.
 However, Bennett's previous success did not come with him to Tampa Bay, with consecutive 2–14 finishes.
 On December 29, 1986, he was fired by team owner Hugh Culverhouse.
+His .125 winning percentage as head coach is still the worst in team history.